malminhas/smartmeteradvisor/README.md

 * [`main.tf.original`](main.tf.original): Initial version with basic outline and no logging.
 * [`main.tf`](main.tf): Advanced version with enhanced logging and support around DNS propagation checks.

 Terraform does not take `.tf` files as arguments directly but instead reads all `.tf` files in the working directory.
-Therefore the original recipe has been renamed as `main.tf.original`](main.tf.original) to ensure you don't hit that scenario.
+Therefore the original recipe has been renamed as [`main.tf.original`](main.tf.original) to ensure you don't hit that scenario.
 If you want to run the original recipe you must rename or move [`main.tf`](main.tf).

 Here's the command line for executing the primary terraform recipe:
 ```